gumaerc-testorg/21w.031-spring-2017/content/pages/assignments/assignment-1-a-critical-review.md

 You may use section headings to highlight key points.
 The paper should be either 1.5 or double-spaced, using a standard 12 pt. font and standard margins.
 It should also include a descriptive title.

-**Evaluating an E****xhibit: What Should You Consider?**
+**Evaluating an Exhibit: What Should You Consider?**

 Consider the exhibit in light of the ideas discussed in the Semper article, "[Science Museums as Environments for Learning](http://physicstoday.scitation.org/doi/abs/10.1063/1.881216)," as well as your own ideas about science museums.

 Here are some questions to consider:

-*   What is the topic of the exhibit and what is its basic purpose?
+- What is the topic of the exhibit and what is its basic purpose?
-*   Is this an appropriate topic for a science museum?
+- Is this an appropriate topic for a science museum?
-*   Who is its target audience (or audiences)?
+- Who is its target audience (or audiences)?
 How can you tell?
-*   Are the scope and depth of the exhibit’s content appropriate for the target audience(s)?
+- Are the scope and depth of the exhibit’s content appropriate for the target audience(s)?
-*   What forms of media are used to present information?
+- What forms of media are used to present information?
 Are they effective?
 Why or why not?
-*   How is the exhibit organized (e.g., historically, topically, thematically)?
+- How is the exhibit organized (e.g., historically, topically, thematically)?
 Does the method of organization seem logical and clear?
-*   What do you notice about people visiting the exhibit and their responses to it?
+- What do you notice about people visiting the exhibit and their responses to it?
-*   Does the exhibit actively engage the audience?
+- Does the exhibit actively engage the audience?
 If so, in what ways?
 If not, why?
-*   Is the exhibit aesthetically appealing?
+- Is the exhibit aesthetically appealing?
-*   Are there gaps in the coverage of the topic?
+- Are there gaps in the coverage of the topic?
-*   Is the content accurate and up to date?
+- Is the content accurate and up to date?
-*   Are aspects of the exhibit confusing?
+- Are aspects of the exhibit confusing?
-*   Do you have ideas about how the exhibit could be improved?
+- Do you have ideas about how the exhibit could be improved?

 Take notes!
 You can even take pictures!